Crossed products for interactions and graph algebras

 $\bullet$ \emph{Graph $C^*$-algebras}.
 The structure of graph algebras was originally studied via grupoids \cite{kum-pask-rae}, \cite{kum-pask-rae-ren}, and $K$-theory was calculated using a dual Pimsner-Voiculescu exact sequence and skew products of initial graphs \cite{Raeburn Szymanski}, \cite{Raeburn}.
 The corresponding results can also be achieved in the realm of partial actions of free groups on certain commutative $C^*$-algebras, see \cite{EL1}, \cite{EL2}.
 We present here another approach, based on interactions.
 We show that the partial homeomorphism $\widehat{\VV}$ dual to $\VV$ is topologically free if and only if $E$ satisfies the so-called condition $(L)$ \cite{bprs}.
 Hence we derive the Cuntz-Krieger uniqueness theorem \cite{kum-pask-rae-ren}, \cite{bprs}, \cite{Raeburn} from our general uniqueness theorem for interactions.
-Similarly, we see that freeness of $\widehat{\VV}$ is equivalent to condition (K) for $E$ \cite{kum-pask-rae-ren}, \cite{bprs}, and minimality and freeness of $\widehat{\VV}$ is equivalent to the known simplicity criteria for $C^*(E)$.
-Moreover, it turns out that pure infiniteness of $C^*(E)$ is equivalent to a very strong version of topological freeness of $\widehat{\VV}$, see Remark \ref{pure infiniteness remark}.
+Similarly, we see that freeness of $\widehat{\VV}$ is equivalent to condition (K) for $E$ \cite{kum-pask-rae-ren}, \cite{bprs}.
+Thus minimality and freeness of $\widehat{\VV}$ is equivalent to the known simplicity criteria for $C^*(E)$.
+Moreover, it turns out that pure infiniteness of $C^*(E)$, as defined in \cite{Lac-Spiel}, \cite{kum-pask-rae}, is equivalent to a very strong version of topological freeness of $\widehat{\VV}$ (see Remark \ref{pure infiniteness remark}), which therefore might be considered an instance of a noncommutative version of local boundary action, see \cite{Lac-Spiel}.
 Finally, our approach to calculation of $K$-groups for $C^*(E)$ seems to be the most direct upon the existing ones; it uses only direct limit description of the AF-core $\FF_E$ and the cyclic six-term exact sequence.